petaverse-cloud/pv-docs-site/docs/petority/5_pets/3_associate.md

 	You can follow the **Binding a Device with a Pet** steps to choose another pet and associate the device with him/her.

-By following these steps, you can effortlessly manage your WAGGURACY devices and ensure they are bound with the right pets for accurate tracking and monitoring.
+By following these steps, you can effortlessly manage your WAGGURACY devices and ensure they are bound with the right pets for accurate tracking.